BOX (NYSE:BOX) Updates Q3 2023 Earnings Guidance

-In related news, CFO Dylan C. Smith sold 13,000 shares of the company’s stock in a transaction on Monday, July 11th.
+In other BOX news, CFO Dylan C. Smith sold 13,000 shares of the stock in a transaction dated Monday, July 11th.
+The stock was sold at an average price of $26.45, for a total value of $343,850.00.
+Following the transaction, the chief financial officer now owns 1,395,137 shares of the company’s stock, valued at $36,901,373.65.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+In related news, CFO Dylan C. Smith sold 15,000 shares of the firm’s stock in a transaction on Friday, June 10th.
+The stock was sold at an average price of $25.65, for a total value of $384,750.00.
+Following the transaction, the chief financial officer now directly owns 1,447,315 shares of the company’s stock, valued at approximately $37,123,629.75.
+The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
+Also, CFO Dylan C. Smith sold 13,000 shares of the business’s stock in a transaction dated Monday, July 11th.
 The shares were sold at an average price of $26.45, for a total value of $343,850.00.
-Following the completion of the sale, the chief financial officer now directly owns 1,395,137 shares in the company, valued at $36,901,373.65.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-In other news, CFO Dylan C. Smith sold 15,000 shares of the stock in a transaction that occurred on Friday, June 10th.
-The stock was sold at an average price of $25.65, for a total value of $384,750.00.
-Following the completion of the sale, the chief financial officer now directly owns 1,447,315 shares of the company’s stock, valued at $37,123,629.75.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, CFO Dylan C. Smith sold 13,000 shares of the business’s stock in a transaction on Monday, July 11th.
-The stock was sold at an average price of $26.45, for a total transaction of $343,850.00.
-Following the transaction, the chief financial officer now directly owns 1,395,137 shares in the company, valued at approximately $36,901,373.65.
+Following the sale, the chief financial officer now directly owns 1,395,137 shares of the company’s stock, valued at approximately $36,901,373.65.
 The disclosure for this sale can be found here.
-Insiders sold 41,000 shares of company stock valued at $1,124,970 in the last three months.
-Corporate insiders own 5.20% of the company’s stock.
+Insiders sold 41,000 shares of company stock valued at $1,124,970 over the last 90 days.
+Company insiders own 5.20% of the company’s stock.

 Institutional Inflows and Outflows